docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

         === "Only accept connections with PROXY protocol"

             Here is an example configuration for [Postfix][docs-postfix], [Dovecot][docs-dovecot], and the adjustments to the `Deployment` config.
-The port names are adjusted here only for the additional context as described above.
+The port names are adjusted here only for the additional context as described previously.

             ```yaml
             kind: ConfigMap